Shiny, ain't it?note By the way, yes it was designed by a European in The Seventies, how did you guess?

 Widely considered the worst edition, this is were football hit a low from which it never fully recovered: emphasis was put in stopping the opposition from scoring instead of the logical opposite, and so there was too little scoring and too much snoring.
 Due to this, this tournament sports the lowest goal average of all, of 2.21 (115 goals in 52 matches; now go back to 1954 and compare the numbers).
 In the end, West Germany (in their last tournament before reunification) ousted Argentina from the World Champions' seat in a reprise of the 1986 final — only much, much duller (the only goal was a penalty kick!).

 Even though the Americans' idea of football is so much different, the World Cup was brought here to boost interest in the sport among a populace who prefers a derivative of rugby.
-America still prefers its native football to soccer, but defying all expectations, USA 1994 was perhaps the most successful World Cup ever, with the highest average public average attendance (69,000 per match; later editions couldn't even go higher than 53,000 - and that was in 1950, with a 200k stadium helping) and highest total attendance (3.6 million, even with the 24-team format) — both records that stand to this day — and providing the catalyst for Major League Soccer.
+America still prefers its native football to soccer, but defying all expectations, USA 1994 was perhaps the most successful World Cup ever, with the highest average public average attendance (69,000 per match, surpassing the 53,000 record that was set in 1950 - with a 200k stadium helping) and highest total attendance (3.6 million, even with the 24-team format) — both records that stand to this day — and providing the catalyst for Major League Soccer, which was created in consequence of a deal with FIFA to bring the World Cup to the states in the first place.
 The tournament was won by Brazil, who broke their 24-year drought by beating Italy in the first final decided on penalty shootouts.
 Furthermore, it sparked a renaissance in the quality of the American game which has continued in the intervening two decades, with the USA qualifying for every World Cup since and reaching the final of the FIFA Confederations Cup in 2009.

 Final Four: France / Brazil / Croatia / Netherlands